An evening with a talk by culture and history journalist Herman Lindqvist.

 For the good talk before and after

 Salsta castle café and bistro is open until 18.30.
-To avoid queues, you can pre-order selected dishes from their menu when booking a ticket.
+To avoid queues, you can pre-order selected dishes from their menu at the time of booking a ticket.

 \ --------